cs224/weisser-zwerg-dev-indie-web-sources/site/src/posts/security-identity-goteleport.md

 ```

-Before you restart check that on the new port there is not already another service running:
+Before you initiate a restart, ensure that there isn't another service already operating on the new port:

     > telnet localhost 3080

-The output should look something like this:
+The output should resemble something like this:

     Trying ::1...
     Trying 127.0.0.1...
     telnet: Unable to connect to remote host: Connection refused

-If that looks ok you should restart the teleport systemd service:
+If everything appears in order, proceed to restart the Teleport systemd service:

     > systemctl restart teleport.service
     > systemctl status teleport.service

-And now check again that the old port is free and the new port is available for connections:
+After the restart, double-check to confirm that the old port is vacant and the new port is ready to accept connections:

     > telnet localhost 443
     > telnet localhost 3080

 ### Configure Traefik

-**As a pre-caution**: during my set-up process I ran into some issues with Traefik not being able to generate the TLS certificates.
-I am not 100% sure
+**As a pre-caution**: During my setup process, I encountered a few hiccups with Traefik, particularly with generating the TLS certificates.
+While I
-if this was the root cause, but everything started working after I deleted the certificate in Nginx Proxy Manager.
-You do this in the same menue from
+can't say for certain this was the root cause, I found that deleting the certificate in Nginx Proxy Manager resolved the issue.
+You can do this from
-where you downloaded the `certificate.zip` file.
+the same menu where you downloaded the `certificate.zip` file.

 As a first step create a place where we can store the Traefik configuration files:

     > mkdir -p /opt/traefik/config/certs

-In addition, during the set-up process treafik complained about UDP buffer sizes and referred me to: [UDP Buffer
+During the setup, Traefik flagged an issue with UDP buffer sizes and directed me to: [UDP Buffer
 Sizes](https://github.com/quic-go/quic-go/wiki/UDP-Buffer-Sizes).
-This is why I executed:
+Consequently, I executed:

     > sysctl -w net.core.rmem_max=2500000
     > sysctl -w net.core.wmem_max=2500000

-Put the following content at `/opt/traefik/docker-compose.yaml`:
+Next, input the following content at `/opt/traefik/docker-compose.yaml`:

 ```yml
 services: